chmc-mcmc/mathematica/README.md

 + For HMC: Information Theory, Inference, and Learning Algorithms

 # Acknowledgements
-The idea of multi-particle came into my mind suddenly in Winnipeg when I was doing some research for Dr. Christopher Henry.
+The idea of multi-particle came into my mind in Winnipeg when I was doing some research for Dr. Christopher Henry.
 The concept of kinetic energy $K_r$ was developed in collaboration with Prof. Hongji Yang.

 # Citation
 ```